fortinet/fortidast-jenkins/README.md

 -   In the *Scope* field, select *Global (Jenkins, nodes, items, all child items, etc)*.

--   Open the FortiPenTest user interface to retrieve the FortiPenTest API key
+-   Open the FortiDAST user interface to retrieve the FortiDAST API key

     -   Click on User icon and click on settings